SplitmediaLabsLimited/xui-command-adapter/README.md

 ##Getting Started

-1. Download the example software using the links given above and then extract it
+1. Download the example software by cloning this repository, or downloading the _packaged
 2. Run the command-adapter (`your_path/xui-command-adapter/server/Release/command-adapter.exe`)
 3. Open XSplit Broadcaster and log-in (only tested on version 2.3+)
 4. Click Tools > Script Plugins > Add Script Plugin (**If this does not exist, Enable it on the General Settings > Advanced > Check Enable Global Script**)